Professional Training Course in the Third Sector

 w) promotion and protection of human, civil, social and political rights, as well as the rights of consumers and users of the activities of general interest referred to in this article, promotion of equal opportunities and mutual aid initiatives, including time banks and solidarity purchasing groups

-x) management of international adoption procedures
+x) handling of international adoption procedures

 y) civil protection